Lately, I’ve been thinking a lot about how Jesus fellowshipped with Adam.

 When we experience life – based on how God uniquely created us – other things like reading scripture and prayer follow naturally out of passion, rather than “ought-ness”.
 They become the natural fruit of life, rather than a mechanical list of “oughts” that we must do to supposedly invoke God’s joy, presence and blessing.

-Don’t neglect those things that renew your spirit and also your soul and your body.
+If I could impart any one nugget of wisdom to new believers, it would be this: Don’t neglect those things that renew your spirit and also your soul and body.

 Recharge Your Batteries